s-akinfiev/Learn2code/README.md

 For debugging, do not forget to add the option of viewing the contents of all tables, adding, and removing values.
-There is no strict format for input and output values in this task (functional tests, respectively, too, but you should not forget about `cpplint` and `cppcheck`), but remember-the responsibility for the interface lies on your shoulders.
+There is no strict format for input and output values in this task (functional tests, respectively, too, but you should not forget about `clang-format` and `cppcheck`), but remember-the responsibility for the interface lies on your shoulders.
 Who knows, history is cyclical, and suddenly the salvation of humanity will again depend on this program.
 I would not like this operation to fail due to the inability to understand the (albeit text-based) interface of your exploit.
 Even the AI should like it, even though it is designed to destroy it.

 Remember to save the developed DBMS in the repository for the future!